theREALdebater/eclat/doc/services/servprog.md

 ?????`Mode_Error` of `AdaOS.Services`).

 The service program may (temporarily) be in the process of stopping when it is in this mode.
-The program might, therefore, be doing things while in this mode (for example, finishing the execution of things one of its services was called upon to do before it went into stopped mode), but it will not start doing anything while in stopped mode.
+The program might, therefore, be temporarily doing things while in the `Stopped` mode (for example, it might be finishing the execution of things one of its services was called upon to do before it went into stopped mode), but it will not start doing anything while in stopped mode.

 ### Starting

-In the _starting_ mode, a service program is (temporarily) getting itself into the running mode.
+If a service program is _starting_, it is temporarily getting itself into the `Running` mode.
 Its services are still not yet ready to be called upon to do things.

-Generally, any attempt to call upon a controlled service to do something when it is in this mode should wait, for a certain period of time, for the service to get into the running mode.
+Generally, any attempt to call upon a controlled service to do something when it is in this mode should wait, for a certain period of time, for the service to get into the `Running` mode.
 If this period of time expires without the service getting into the running mode, the attempt should fail (if it was a call to a subprogram, that subprogram should propagate the exception